JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 ```

 We're using `--insecure` in the above commands because we're using self-signed certificate.
-If you open URL in the browser, you'll see the certificate error:
+If you open the URL in the browser, you'll see the certificate error:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/08/appgw-and-app-service-authentication/certerror.png" %}